CharlieNestor/download_tickers/README.md

 # US Stock Ticker Analysis

 This project retrieves and processes data for US-listed stocks from the NYSE, NASDAQ, and AMEX exchanges.
-It provides functionality to filter the data by various criteria and visualize it using Streamlit.
-It allows for downloads of the ticker list in CSV file.
+Finding, selecting, and filtering a valid list of US stock tickers can be challenging due to the vast number of stocks and limited availability of up-to-date and searchable sources.
+This project simplifies that process by providing functionality to filter the data by various criteria, visualize it using Streamlit and download it in a CSV file.

 ## Features